cstefanache/marvin-dev/MarvinUI.md

 #### Config page - URL Replacers section

-You have the possibility to replace the application resources with some generic aliases, in order to be able to address that page in a generic manner.
+You have the possibility to replace the application resources with some generic aliases, in order to be able to address that page generically.
 For this, Marvin allows you to define replacer rules (regex or exact match) for application URLs.

 `Eg: An URL in the application under test could be: `https://localhost:4200/articles/2423453254354356465` -> for the Article details page.
 We want to refer the Article details page for any article from the application.
 In this case we want to have something like this: `https://localhost:4200/articles/{articleId}`. `